Digital Video Articles, Tutorials, Guides & Q & A

 Why is it Difficult to Create a Virus for Smart TV?

-Unlike a computer system, which can read and write code, a smart TV is designed to only read code.
+Unlike a computer system, which can read and write code, a smart TV is designed only to read code.

 In other words, it’s a read-only system.